Hydromorphone eases severe pain associated with cancer.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Palladone® capsules; Napp Pharmaceuticals Limited, The electronic Medicines Compendium.
-Dated May 2009.
+Manufacturer's PIL, Palladone® 1.3 mg and 2.6 mg capsules; Napp Pharmaceuticals Limited, The electronic Medicines Compendium.
+Dated June 2015.